cynicastic/scribe/README.md

 "Success has many fathers, but failure is a bastard child."

 This isn't high school, it's all open book and copying from your neighbor is encouraged.
-All the good bits I stole from someone else, all the errors are mine.
+All the good bits I stole from someone else, all the crap bits and errors are mine.

 ## Acknowledgments